Quigg Lawrence: Episcopal ministry

 Lawrence and CHS joined PEARUSA after its separation from AMIA in order to remain connected with the Anglican Church of Rwanda and the Anglican Church in North America.
 Lawrence was elected suffragan bishop for PEARUSA's Atlantic coast network, where he would assist Steve Breedlove with care for clergy in the region.
 He remained rector of CHS.

 The Most Rev. Onesphore Rwaje and the Most Rev. Robert Duncan consecrated Lawrence as a bishop on February 4, 2013, at CHS.
 In 2016, Lawrence and CHS transitioned from PEARUSA to the newly constituted Anglican Diocese of Christ Our Hope, ending the dual canonical residency in the ACNA and Rwanda.

 After Todd Atkinson took a leave of absence and was later inhibited over charges of abuse of spiritual authority, Lawrence was in October 2021 appointed interim bishop for Via Apostolica.
 He remained bishop suffragan in the Diocese of Christ Our Hope and rector at CHS.

 Bluegrass

 In 2021, Lawrence and several bluegrass music friends recorded a bluegrass compiliation album called Come Home.
 Lawrence writes bluegrass album reviews for Bluegrass Today and Bluegrass Unlimited.
-Lawrence's 2025 album with Junior Sisk will be released in the fall of 2025.
+Lawrence's 2026 album with Junior Sisk will be released in the spring of 2026.